pantheon-systems/documentation/source/content/guides/platform-considerations/02-platform-site-info.md

 WordPress users can enable CORS for selected domains in a [MU plugin](/guides/wordpress-configurations/mu-plugin#cross-origin-resource-sharing-cors).
 You can also use an Advanced Global CDN to [modify headers at the Edge](/guides/professional-services/advanced-global-cdn#modify-and-filter-headers-at-the-edge).

-drupal:latest users can update `sites/default/services.yml` to enable CORS.
+Drupal users can update `sites/default/services.yml` to enable CORS.

 Sample `services.yml` file: